tbgoose/DoorOpener/README.md

-# 🚨 Help Wanted: Home Assistant Add-on Needed!
+# 🚨 Help Wanted:

+## Home Assistant Add-on Needed!
 **I couldn't figure out how to turn this project into a proper Home Assistant add-on.
 If you know how, please open a PR!**

 > **Important:** Any add-on solution must not break standalone usage.
 The project must remain fully usable both as a Home Assistant add-on _and_ as a standalone app (Docker, pip, etc).

+## Security audit needed!
+i am not the best at this, and i implemented some security features, but i honestly do not know how secure the OIDC implementation is. looking for someone with experience to go over it.

 ---